Testing APIs

 Integration testing with our RESTful APIs

-1. Create an application and activate APIs
+1. Register your application and activate APIs

-- Select 'My applications'.
+- Select 'Environment access'.

 2. Generate a key pair, if required